-Considering the in-plane distortions allowed on an idealized kagome lattice, the kagome ``breathing'' mode is one likely candidate, and this mode matches preliminary conclusions drawn from STM and DFT studies of KV$_3$Sb$_5$ \cite{yuxiaoKVS,CDWKagomeMetals,OpticalDetectionCDW}.
-As shown in Figure \ref{fig:structure}, the structure can distort between two potential candidates: (1) the SoD distortion and (2) the TrH distortion.
-As the interlayer interactions are expected to be weak in CsV$_3$Sb$_5$, we have neglected the impact of the $c$-axis component of the superlattice on the electronic structure.
-Reasonable candidate structures (M$_{1}^+$ P$_3$ irrep.) matching the TrH and SoD distortions were selected for DFT relaxation and band structure calculations.
+As the interlayer interactions are expected to be weak in CsV$_3$Sb$_5$, we neglect the impact of the $c$-axis component of the superlattice on the electronic structure and focus on the impact of the in-plane distortion modes.
+This was verified by comparing the calculated band structures of the nominal $2\times 2\times 1$ cell with the $2 \times 2 \times 4$ cell proposed by SCXRD \cite{ESI}.
+Candidate structures (M$_{1}^+$ P$_3$ irrep.) matching the pure TrH and SoD distortions were selected for DFT relaxation and band structure calculations.
 Our DFT studies find that both the SoD and TrH distortions are slightly favored over the undistorted structure; by 4.7\,meV/f.u and 13.5\,meV/f.u, respectively.
 DFT-relaxed structures are shown alongside the experimental, undistorted crystal structure in Figure \ref{fig:structure}.